Our World-Class Speakers

 Why We’re Different

 Tennessee Law Institute was founded by Don Paine, who was a former president of both the Knoxville and Tennessee Bar Associations and a founding member of the Tennessee Bar Journal Editorial Board.
 Paine, who also authored the original Tennessee Law of Evidence, strongly believed that attorneys must pursue up-to-date knowledge of changes in state and federal laws and statutes.
-Because of these convictions, he founded the Tennessee Law Institute even before the state began requiring attorneys to complete CLE hours in order to maintain an active license to practice law.
+Because of these convictions, he founded the Tennessee Law Institute even before the requirement of obtaining mandatory CLE hours in order to maintain an active license to practice law.

 The first Annual Review Seminar was first presented in 1972.
 In 1973, John Walker joined Paine in leading TLI, and for many years attendees affectionately referred to the Annual Review Seminar as the “Donnie and Johnny show.”
-Sarah Sheppeard joined TLI in 1987 and was followed by Lucian Pera in 2002 and Wade Davies in 2011.
+Sarah Sheppeard joined TLI in 1987 and was followed by Lucian Pera in 2002, Wade Davies in 2011, and Ed lanquist in 2021.
 They, too, utilize an innovative style of presenting the most relevant information in ways to which attendees can relate, often interjecting humor.
 Paine, for example, used an oversized stuffed panda during his evidence seminars.
 The panda, Mr. Bear, still participates in today’s CLE seminars, and wears one of Paine’s ties.
 Paine passed away in 2013 and Walker passed away just a few years later in 2016.

 Well before passing away, Don Paine had elicited the help of Sarah Sheppeard, who co-wrote the 2nd through 6th editions of the treatise Tennessee Law of Evidence with him and Neil Cohen.
-Sheppeard was recognized as the first recipient of the Don Paine Lawyer Legacy Award.
+She wrote the seventh edition, released last year.
+Sheppeard was recognized as the first recipient of the Knoxville Bar Association’s Don Paine Lawyer Legacy Award.

 As Sheppeard, Davies, Pera, and Lanquist continue to deeply honor the legacy of Don Paine, they have become legacies in their own right.
 Throughout each year they collect and analyze all Tennessee appellate cases, statutes, and changes in court rules, as well as various federal statutes and opinions.
 This voluminous material is carefully reviewed, and the most important items are condensed into a two-day seminar intended to give the practitioner the most up-to-date knowledge of these important developments.